remexre/remexre.github.io/content/pbp-osdev/hello-world.md

 # comment_issue = 5
 +++

 I recently got a Pinebook Pro, and I want to port StahlOS to it.
-The journey of a thousand miles begins with a single step, so here's a journal entry on getting a Hello, world program running on it.
+The journey of a thousand miles begins with a single step, so here's a journal entry on getting a "Hello, world" program running on it.

 The Hardware
 ============